Supreme Court of Thailand: Composition

 The Court consists of the president, vice presidents, secretary, and a number of justices.
-In the present-day juridical system, the president of the Supreme Court is also the head of the Courts of Justice.
+In the present-day judicial system, the president of the Supreme Court is also the head of the Courts of Justice.

 At least three justices of the Supreme Court form a quorum.
 At present, the Supreme Court has divided the justices internally into 25 quorums.
 Each quorum has three justices; the most senior justice in a quorum is the presiding justice of the quorum.